 Where an employer has reason to believe that an employee absent on sick leave is working elsewhere can it arrange for covert surveillance?

-If covert surveillance is thought to be justified, the employer must ensure that the surveillance does not go beyond that which is reasonably necessary to protect the business, ie it must be a proportionate response to the problem that it is seeking to address.
+To show that the use of covert monitoring is justified and a reasonable part of the investigation, the employer must ensure that the surveillance does not go beyond that which is reasonably necessary to protect the business, ie it must be a proportionate response to the problem that it is seeking to address.
 Monitoring should be strictly restricted to the specific investigation being conducted and kept within a fixed time frame.
 The employer should set out clear rules limiting disclosure of and access to the information obtained.
 If information that is not relevant to the investigation is revealed in the course of surveillance it should be deleted.
-Finally, if a private investigator is to be used, the employer should make sure that there is a contract in place that requires the investigator to collect information only in accordance with its instructions and in a way that satisfies its obligations under the code.
+If the employer engages a private investigator, this should be under a contract that requires the investigator to collect information only in accordance with the employer's instructions and in a way that satisfies its obligations under the code.